NISSAN 300 ZX Overview

 What to Check When Buying Used

 Next, consider the vehicle's mileage.
-The average annual mileage for the Nissan 300 ZX is approximately 509 miles, which suggests that many of these cars may have been used sparingly.
-A lower mileage can indicate less wear and tear, but always verify the odometer reading against service records.
+The average annual mileage for this model is approximately 756 miles, which is relatively low.
+A car with lower mileage may have less wear and tear, but it is essential to verify the odometer reading against service records.

 Running Costs and Specifications